Everything you need to know about Jarrah

 In West Australian forests approved for jarrah harvesting, harvesting occurs with intervals of 25 to 40 years to allow sustainable growth and regeneration.
 No more than one per cent of the forest is harvested at any one time to ensure a sustainable supply of jarrah into the future.

-Jarrah typically costs $85 – $200 p/m2, not including installation costs or GST.
+Jarrah decking typically costs $100 – $200 p/m2 and above, not including installation costs or GST.
 However the price of jarrah decking or jarrah cladding may vary depending on factors such as the size of the boards, finishing options and profile specifications.

 Also read: How much does timber decking really cost?